cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 In the first part of this tutorial series we looked in-depth at how to use Gradle or Maven to build a Spring Boot web application.
 [Spring Boot Java applications for CICS, Part 1: JCICS, Gradle, and Maven](https://developer.ibm.com/tutorials/spring-boot-java-applications-for-cics-part-1-jcics-maven-gradle/)

 Using that knowledge you should now be in a position to enhance the *build.gradle*, or *pom.xml* to include the necessary dependencies to compile against a variety of Transaction APIs.
-In particular we require the Java Transaction API (JTA) and Spring's Transactional API.
+In particular we require the libraries that provide the **Java Transaction API (JTA)** and **Spring's Transactional API**.

 For Gradle, your build file should have the following dependencies.